Mid Taper Fade Curly Hair

 Disconnected Curly Fade

-Men looking for a statement style often prefer the disconnected fade.
-The sharp contrast between the longer curls on top and extremely short sides creates a high-fashion, dramatic finish.
-Best for confident personalities, it stands out in any crowd.
+For a statement, the disconnected fade is a strong choice.
+The sharp contrast between the longer curls on top and very short sides creates a high-fashion, dramatic finish — best for confident tastes, and it stands out in any crowd.

 Tapered Curly Afro